uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

     - benchmark.net doesn't allow you to bench in Debug
 - If you get a massive increase in performance that looks too good to be true, it might be.
 Make sure you've got tests in place that catch any unintended changes in application behaviour.
-See round 4 (facepalm #3).
+See facepalm #3.
 - If you haven't focused on performance, then there will likely be many significant gains to be made with little effort.
 Set yourself a deadline, and just follow the profiler.